Final Fantasy 7 Remake: Release date, multiple parts and everything else we know

 For over a decade, Final Fantasy 7 Remake was an enigma.
-Now, the game is just days away from hitting store shelves.
+Now, the game is out in the wild.
 What a time to be alive.

 The game's announcement at E3 2015 was followed by years of mystery.
 But we now know a lot about Final Fantasy 7 Remake.
 Square Enix showed the game off properly for the first time at E3 2019, and we've since been treated to a regular drip of new information and teasing trailers.
 But we still have plenty of unanswered questions.